 8. Wood Apple

-This unique gray-colored fruit is actually very popular in India and Sri Lanka.
-At first glance, it can look quite unappetizing with an exterior like coconut and the inside a brown mess.
-The smell is also pretty particular as it is similar to an overripe banana and rotten cheese.
+This unique gray-colored fruit is actually very popular in India, Bangladesh, and Sri Lanka.
+At first glance, it can look quite unappetizing with an exterior like coconut and a brown mess inside.
+The smell is also pretty particular, similar to an overripe banana and rotten cheese.

 9. Wolfberry

 Also known as the goji berry, this bright orange-red berry is very common in Asia, mostly in China.
-For centuries, it has been eaten and made into medicine for the treatment of various diseases like diabetes, high blood pressure and age-related eye problems.
+For centuries, it has been eaten and made into medicine for the treatment of various diseases like diabetes, high blood pressure, and age-related eye problems (5).

 Do you want to try and make some tea with this miraculous wolfberry?
 Check out this video to find out how.

-The Walla Walla onion originated from Washington, USA.
+The Walla Walla onion originated in Washington, USA.
 It is a type of sweet onion, which means that, unlike regular onions, it doesn’t taste pungent but sweet and mild instead.

-It can be identified on the outside by the slightly flattened brown bottom and small top.
+The slightly flattened brown bottom and small top can identify it on the outside.
 On the inside is a layer of pale yellow husk covering the translucent white flesh.

 Watercress is an aquatic plant and leaf vegetable native to Europe and Asia.
-It has small green leaves with scalloped edges that grow in a cluster with thin stems.
+It has small green leaves with round and scalloped edges that grow in a cluster with thin stems.

 This type of vegetable has a very distinct pungent, slightly bitter, and peppery flavor, much like mustard.
-It can provide you with a significant amount of vitamins A, C, E and calcium, as well as iron.
+It can provide you with a significant amount of vitamins A, C, E, calcium, iron, and more that can promote your heart health and osteoporosis (6).

 This veggie can be seen as the best substitute for arugula among many other options.
 You can enjoy this vegetable raw by putting it in salads, sandwiches, soup, and omelets or use it to add a mild grassy flavor to cooked dishes.

-Wheatgrass is the first leaves sprouted from the wheat plant.
+Wheatgrass is the first leaf sprouted from the wheat plant.
 It is typically thick, dry and looks similar to hay but is bright green.

-Wheatgrass is claimed to have many different health benefits, from providing nutrients like iron, calcium, vitamins to aiding your digestive system and eliminating toxins.
+Wheatgrass is claimed to have many different health benefits, from providing nutrients like iron, calcium, and vitamins to aiding your digestive system and eliminating toxins (8).
+Therefore, it is also used as a dietary supplement.

-You can find wheatgrass most often at juice bars as it is made into juice and smoothies.
+You can find wheatgrass most often as a juice and smoothie.
 It is also available as powder products sold at stores.
 Many also grow it at home.

 White button mushrooms are amongst some of the most common types of mushrooms.
 They are available at almost any grocery store or market.
 These mushrooms’ mild flavor gets intensified into a more earthy taste and chewy texture when cooked.